Grayling Fishing - Lodges, Destinations & Guided Trips

 What is the best fly setup for grayling fishing?

-A 3–5 weight rod with a floating line and long leader is ideal for grayling.
-Use small dries or soft hackles during hatch periods, and nymphs when the surface action slows.
-Their takes can be subtle, so a sensitive setup helps detect strikes.
+A 3 to 5 weight rod with a floating line and long leader suits most grayling situations.
+Use small dries or soft hackles during hatch periods, and nymphs when surface activity slows.
+Their takes can be subtle and fast — a sensitive, light setup helps detect strikes.
+On European rivers, sizes 14 to 18 are standard for dry fly work; in Alaska and Mongolia, grayling will also take larger attractors and terrestrials.

 Do grayling only take dry flies?